 Flowers remain an eternal symbol of springtime.
 Daffodils, violets, dandelions, and primroses are a few of the spring flowers popularly used for rituals and altar decorating.
 Trees like ash and birch symbolize new life and the connection that all beings in life experience.
 Dried herbs like lavender, honeysuckle, marjoram, thyme, lemon balm, and purple clover can all be incorporated into your daily burnings or spells to increase the springtime energy in your household.
 Many of these herbs may also be used for Ostara baking, but be 100% sure that they are food-safe.

 One’s celebration of the Vernal Equinox may vary from household to household.
 Not every witch can settle in for a full day of prayer and manifestation, though, so some rituals may be less extensive than others, which is completely valid.
 There is no wrong way to celebrate Ostara.

 Candle Burning and Meditation

 Cooking and baking are everyday rituals that most people don’t even realize they’re committing to.
 In the case of Ostara, baking sweets is just another way to welcome in the spring air and praise the spring Goddess!
 Two popular desserts for Ostara are Hot Cross Buns, which symbolize the four cardinal directions.
 This recipe is fun and easy to follow.
 Another popular dessert is lavender honey cakes.
 Any floral honey cake will do good to praise Ostara, but I am a huge fan of lavender myself.
 Here is a recipe to try.
-Feel free to experiment with your baking to create your own home-made Ostara desserts!
+Feel free to experiment with baking to create homemade Ostara desserts!